Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Bipartite graph structure and envy-free matchings

-Indeed, By the lemma assumption, all vertices of $X$ unmatched by $M$ are contained in $X_0\subseteq X_S$, so all vertices of $X_L$ are matched by $M$.
+\textbf{Part (c).} We prove that $M[X_L,Y_L]$ --- the subset of $M$ contained in $G[X_L,Y_L]$ --- saturates $X_L$.
+Indeed, by the lemma assumption, all vertices of $X$ unmatched by $M$ are contained in $X_0\subseteq X_S$, so all vertices of $X_L$ are matched by $M$.
 By construction, they must be matched to vertices not in any $Y_i$, so their matches must all lie inside $Y_L$. \end{proof}

-Note that, in the special case in which $G$ is $X$-saturated, the maximum matching $M$ saturates $X$, so $X_0$ is empty and so the $M$-alternating sequence is empty.
+Note that, in the special case in which $G$ is $X$-saturated, the maximum matching $M$ saturates $X$, so $X_0$ is empty and the $M$-alternating sequence is empty.
 In this case, $X_L = X$ and $Y_L = Y$.
+In the other extreme case, in which $G$ is an odd path, $X_0$ always contains a single vertex which is one of the two endpoints, and the $M$-alternating sequence spans the entire graph, so $X_S = X$ and $Y_S = Y$.